 There are several professional journalist associations in Hungary, although their enforcement capacities remain weak.
-The major organization is the Hungarian Journalists Association (Magyar Újságírók Országos Szövetsége, MÚOSZ) with some 5,000 members.
+The major organisation is the Hungarian Journalists Association (Magyar Újságírók Országos Szövetsége, MÚOSZ) with some 5,000 members.
 The organisation has a code of ethics and practice based on the standards of journalism (such as objectivity, neutrality, the separation of news from views etc.).
 The organisation also has an Ethics Commission which, however, does not have the means to enforce standards.
-In practice, however, partisan journalism is the rule in most of the print and broadcast media.
+In practice, however, partisan journalism is the rule in most of the print, online and broadcast media.

-While MŪOSZ is commonly associated with left-wing journalists, there also are some minor journalists' associations of right-wing journalists such as the Hungarian Journalists Community (Magyar Újságírók Közössége, MÚK) and the Hungarian Catholic Journalists Association (Magyar Katolikus Újságírók Szövetsége, MAKÚSZ).
+While MÚOSZ is commonly associated with left-wing journalists, there also are some journalists' associations of right-wing journalists such as the Hungarian Journalists Community (Magyar Újságírók Közössége, MÚK) and the Hungarian Catholic Journalists Association (Magyar Katolikus Újságírók Szövetsége, MAKÚSZ).
 While the three organisations also have a joint code of ethics and of practice, co-operation between the three is lacking.
 There is also a Press Union (Sajtószakszervezet), whose ability to enforce journalists' interests is, however, limited.
-Currently there is no collective contract protecting journalists' rights vis-à-vis employers.
-This indicator shows a medium - almost high - risk level (60%).
+The Editors' Forum serves as a self-regulatory press organisation attempting to have members from all major media outlets, Currently, there is no collective contract protecting journalists' rights vis-a-vis employers.
+This indicator shows a medium - almost high - risk level (63%).

-Regarding the indicator on Independence and effectiveness of the media authority, the National Media and Telecommunications Authority (NMHH - the "Media Authority") was established by Act 82/2010, the first major piece of legislation in the Hungarian government's larger media law "package" passed by Hungarian lawmakers in July 2010.
+Regarding the indicator on Independence and effectiveness of the media authority (50%, medium risk), the National Media and Telecommunications Authority (NMHH - the "Media Authority") was established by Act 82/2010, the first major piece of legislation in the Hungarian government's larger media law "package" passed by Hungarian lawmakers in July 2010.
 The law also established the Media Council, a body within the Media Authority, to monitor and enforce the set of new media laws passed by Parliament in November and December of 2010.
-The independence of the Media Authority and §227 of the Act C of 2012 on the Criminal Code, (as amended 2013) in Hungarian at: http://net.jogtar.hu/jr/gen/hjegy\doc.cgi?docid=A1200100.TV.
-See English-language translation of the 1978 Criminal Code (§179 with almost identical language to 2012 Criminal Code) at: http://www.wipo.int/edocs/lexdocs/laws/en/hu/hu019en.pdf and Media Council are formally specified in the Media Act.
+Provisions guaranteeing the independence of the Media Authority and Media Council are formally specified in the Media Act.
 However, the appointment procedures do not provide adequate legal safeguards for independence in cases in which the government has a majority in Parliament (as is currently and often the case).
 Currently, all five members of the Media Council were nominated and elected by Fidesz, for nine-year terms.
-Amendments to these procedures passed in 2013 based on Council of Europe recommendations failed to provide sufficient formal safeguards ensuring the political independence of all appointees.
-The modifications now require the president of Hungary to approve the prime minister's nomination for the head of the Media Authority/ Media Council, whereas previously the prime minister directly nominated this position.
+Amendments to these procedures passed in 2013 based on Council of Europe recommendations failed to provide sufficient formal safeguards ensuring the political independence of all appointees.31 The modifications now require the president of Hungary to approve the prime minister's nomination for the head of the Media Authority/Media Council, whereas previously the prime minister directly nominated this position.
 Thus, not much has changed in the power the government has over the appointments of the media council members.
 In addition, while rules of incompatibility and eligibility for members are specified in the media law, regulations have not ensured objective and transparent appointment procedures in practice.
-All that makes this indicator score a medium risk (55%).
+All that makes this indicator score a medium risk (50%).